-Infants tend not to develop obvious chills, but any fever in an infant 6 months or younger should be reported to a health care provider.
-Fevers in infants 6 months to 1 year should also be reported unless the parent is certain of its cause.
+Infants tend not to develop obvious chills.
+However, call your health care provider about any fever in an infant 6 months or younger.
+Also call for fevers in infants 6 months to 1 year unless you are sure of the cause.

 - Exposure to a cold environment

 - Viral and bacterial infections

 Fever (which can accompany chills) is the body's natural response to a variety of conditions, such as infections.
 If the fever is mild, 102°F (38.8°C) or less, with no side effects, you do not need to see a provider for treatment.
 You can treat the problem at home by drinking lots of fluids and getting plenty of rest.

 Evaporation cools the skin and reduces body temperature.
 Sponging with lukewarm water, about 70°F (21.1°C), may help reduce a fever.
 Cold water may increase the fever as it can trigger chills.

 Medicines such as acetaminophen are helpful in fighting a fever and chills.

 DO NOT bundle up in blankets if you have a high temperature.
 DO NOT use fans or air conditioners either.
 These measures will only make the chills worse and may even cause the fever to rise.

 If the child's temperature is causing the child to be uncomfortable, give pain-relieving tablets or liquid.
 Non-aspirin pain-relievers such as acetaminophen are recommended.
 Ibuprofen may also be used.
 Follow the dosage guidelines on the package label.

 Note: DO NOT give aspirin to treat fever in a child younger than 19 years old because of the risk for Reye syndrome.